 A key component to making patient care safer in your hospital is to track your progress toward improvement.
-This section outlines the nationally recognized process and outcome measures that you will be collecting and submitting data on for the AHA/HRET HEN 2.0.
+This section outlines the nationally recognized process and outcome measures for which you will be collecting and submitting data for the HRET HIIN.
 Collecting these monthly data points at your hospital will guide your quality improvement efforts as part of the Plan-Do-Study-Act (PDSA) process.
-Tracking your data in this manner will provide valuable information you need to study your data across time, and determine the effect your improvement strategies are having in your hospital at reducing patient harm.
-Furthermore, collecting these standardized metrics will allow the AHA/HRET HEN to aggregate, analyze and report its progress toward reaching the project's 40/20 goals across all AEAs by September 2016.
+Tracking data in this manner will provide valuable information to study the data across time, and determine the effectiveness of your hospital's improvement strategies in reducing patient incidents.
+Furthermore, collecting these standardized metrics will allow the HRET HIIN to aggregate, analyze and report its progress toward reaching the project's 20/12 goals across all AEAs.